mike4aday/SwiftlySalesforce/README.md

 * Xcode 13

 ## Quick Start
-Get up and running in less than 5 minutes:
+Get up and running in less than 5 minutes!

 1. **Get a free Salesforce Developer Edition:** You can sign up for a free developer environment (also called an "organization" or "org") [here](https://developer.salesforce.com/signup).
 It will never expire as long as you log in at least once every 6 months.

 2. **Create a Salesforce Connected App:** Create a new [Connected App](https://help.salesforce.com/articleView?id=sf.connected_app_create.htm&type=5) in your developer environment.
 [This screenshot](https://mike4aday.github.io/SwiftlySalesforce/images/ConnectedAppDefinition.png) shows an example; you can copy the settings that I've entered.
 Be sure that "Require Secret for Refresh Token Flow" is *not* checked.

-3. **Add Swiftly Salesforce to your project:** Add the Swiftly Salesforce package to your Xcode project, according to [these instructions](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app), and using the URL https://github.com/mike4aday/SwiftlySalesforce.git.
+3. **Add Swiftly Salesforce to your project:** Add the Swiftly Salesforce package to your Xcode project ([instructions](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app)) with the URL https://github.com/mike4aday/SwiftlySalesforce.git.

-4. **Create a configuration file:** In your Xcode project, create an empty file named [`Salesforce.json`](https://github.com/mike4aday/MySalesforceAccounts/blob/51cda01bc5c867643a9ef5085ede05e91151dfda/MySalesforceAccounts/Salesforce.json) and add the following JSON text, and replace the placeholder text with the actual values for your Connected App's consumer key and callback URL:
+4. **Create a configuration file:** In your Xcode project, create an empty file named [`Salesforce.json`](https://github.com/mike4aday/MySalesforceAccounts/blob/51cda01bc5c867643a9ef5085ede05e91151dfda/MySalesforceAccounts/Salesforce.json) and add the following JSON text, replacing the placeholder text with the actual values for your Connected App's consumer key and callback URL:
 ```json
 {
     "consumerKey" : "<Replace with the consumer key from your Connected App definition>",